gradle/gradle/design-docs/tooling-api-improvements.md

 - Action builds a result and this result is received by the client.
     - Returns a custom result type
+    - Returns null
+    - Returns a built-in tooling model (such as `IdeaProject`)
     - Returns a custom result type that references a built-in tooling model
     - Returns a custom result type that references multiple tooling models
     - Returns a custom result type that references a custom tooling model whose implementation uses classes that conflict with the client